DAACS-Research-Consortium/DAACS-Open-Academy/Workshop_3.md

 1. [Navigate to this spreadsheet](https://docs.google.com/spreadsheets/d/1aKVIOOTnZZVc-G8SdDYSmKjpKT3a2_quZJLSszunIB4/edit#gid=881604718).
 2. Please save a copy onto your own machine.
 3. Look at the first tab.
 Find as many errors as you can using the process outlined in the slides.
+4. Look at the second tab.
+Find errors, parse data by adding new fields you deem necessary and adding standardized terminology.
+5. Check out the key (which will be shared).